 In order for your claim to be successful, we must be able to prove that the medical professional or establishment was in breach of their duty of care.
 Evidence to support your case can include your medical records; statements from anyone who witnessed the negligence; and independent expert evidence.

 If you’d like to find out more about your eligibility to claim, please get in touch with us.
 Our friendly and professional medical negligence team will listen to your story before offering advice on the next steps.
-We will be with you every step of the way, ensuring that you receive the justice you deserve, and the best possible financial settlement that you are entitled to.
+We offer our services on a no win, no fee basis and will be with you every step of the way, ensuring that you receive the justice you deserve, and the best possible financial settlement that you are entitled to.

 Our NET & Endocrine Cancer Claims Expertise